brandongregory/dndhelp/src/5e-character-creation/what-armor-should-i-wear.md

 ### Light Armor

-Light armor doesn’t offer as much protection, but allows for superior mobility.
+Light armor doesn’t offer as much protection but allows for superior mobility.
 You gain the armor bonus and your full dexterity bonus.

 The best mundane light armor is Studded Leather.
 This offers an armor class of 12 and you can gain a +5 bonus if you have 20 Dexterity for a maximum armor class of 17.
 There is no penalty on Stealth.